crypticsy/Kashikoi/README.md

 ## Automatic Features

-* Greets new members to the server
+* Greets new members to the server (greeting messages are displayed in )
-* Converts words containing ".com" to links
+* Converts messages that contains valid links to hyperlinks

 ### Coding Commands

 Command | Description
 -------- | -----------
+\>codingame */---username---/* | Provides a detailed description about the username from CodinGame.com
-!pastebin <*your_code_here*> | Creates a new paste with 10m timer and returns the link (20 pastes per 24 hr) !python <*your_code_here*> | Excutes a simple python script and returns the Stdout
+\>pastebin */---your_code_here---/* | Creates a new paste with 10m timer and returns the link (20 pastes per 24 hr)
+\>python */---your_code_here---/* | Excutes a simple python script and returns the Stdout

 ### MyAnimeList Commands

 Command | Description
 -------- | -----------
-!airing | Returns Top 20 airing anime for the current duration !upcoming | Returns Top 20 upcoming anime for the current duration !today | Returns a list of anime whose episodes are scheduled to air today !recommend *genre* | Recommends a random anime for a given genre [Use !recommend help for further details]
+\>airing | Returns Top 20 airing anime for the current duration
+\>recommend */---genre---/* | Recommends a random anime for a given genre [Use !recommend help for further details]
+\>today | Returns a list of anime whose episodes are scheduled to air today
+\>upcoming | Returns Top 20 upcoming anime for the current duration